polettix/ETOOBUSY/_posts/2020-11-18-pwc087-longest-consecutive-sequence.md

 > Here we are with [TASK #1][] from the [Perl Weekly Challenge][]
 > [#087][].
 Enjoy!

+# The update(s)

+As correctly pointed out by [Abigail][] in [Perl Weekly Challenge 87, Part 1][], forgetting to remove *duplicates* in the sequence dooms any solution based on pre-sorting of the input data.
+So... consider this as an *easy task on the reader*!

 # The challenge

 > You are given an unsorted array of integers `@N`.
 Write a script to find